L8D/l8d.github.io-old/_posts/2013-10-21-youth-and-programming.md

 January 4th, 2013, was the first day of real public school I ever had.
-Until then I was either homeschooled, in a short-term private school, or in kindergarten for my acedemia.
+Until then I was either homeschooled, in a short-term private school, or in kindergarten for my academia.
 That first day felt almost like a first day of school, and I can imagine anyone understanding why.
 On that first day, I met a lot of people, and on that day I learned a lot about them too.
 I honestly didn't know what to expect from 13 year olds.